almog-co/Advanced-Computer-Systems/Project 1 - Programming with Multiple Threads/README.md

 However, it is important to note that the benefits of utilizing additional threads appear to plateau around 8-12 threads.
 Beyond this point, increasing the number of threads does not result in a significant decrease in processing time.
 For example, at 25 threads, the processing time is still 2.50524 seconds, which is slower than the time achieved with 12 threads.

 These findings suggest that for optimal performance, a balance should be struck between the number of threads utilized and the resulting processing time.
+It is important to note that the number of threads that can be effectively utilized is limited by the hardware being used, as most computers can only run a certain number of threads simultaneously.